 During pregnancy, a disorder that requires surgery may develop.
 Major surgery, particularly if it involves the abdomen, increases the risk of preterm labor Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
 Babies born prematurely can have serious health problems.
 The diagnosis of preterm labor is usually obvious.
-Measures such... read more and can cause a miscarriage Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more , especially early in pregnancy.
+Measures such... read more and can cause a miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more , especially early in pregnancy.
 Thus, surgery is usually delayed if possible.
 However, if necessary, surgery should proceed without delay and is still usually reasonably safe.

 If appendicitis Appendicitis Appendicitis is inflammation and infection of the appendix.
 Often a blockage inside the appendix causes the appendix to become inflamed and infected.
 Abdominal pain, nausea, and fever are common... read more develops during pregnancy, surgery to remove the appendix (appendectomy) is done immediately because a ruptured appendix may be fatal.
 An appendectomy is not likely to harm the fetus or cause a miscarriage.
 However, appendicitis may be difficult to recognize during pregnancy.
 The cramping pain of appendicitis resembles uterine contractions, which are common during pregnancy.
 The appendix is pushed higher in the abdomen as the pregnancy progresses, so the location of pain due to appendicitis may not be what is expected.